mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 # Status and future work
 I only included the most important registers, which seem to be common between a wide range of Sungrow inverter models .
 There are many more registers in the Sungrow documents, which I left out.

+The EMS features have not been really tested...

 Please let me know, if the integration works also with other Sungrow SHx models.
 The manual also mentiones following Sungrow inverters, it may also work.
 Leave me a feedback on this models!